 To become the Shipper of Choice you want to be the most appealing, so you need to think like a carrier.
 If you have short wait and loading times, that’s a plus.
 If you have clean facilities with decent bathrooms, that’s a double plus.
 If you’re detailed and quick to respond to questions, always helpful and respectful to drivers, you’re on the A-list!
 Just remember, carriers make money by being on the road, so the easier you make it for them to get that odometer turning without jumping through hoops, the more likely they’ll pick your freight out of the bunch.

 2. Lack of Technology

-Yes, the T word!
+Yes, the T-word!
 We know it instantly triggers feelings of being overwhelmed by learning something new and spending loads of money and time that you don’t have.
 The good news is that there is a wide variety of tools that are easy to learn, implement quickly without IT and even free.
 Not to brag, but our own Private Freight Marketplace just happens to be one of them!

 Here’s the thing, if you’re relying on phone calls, endless emails and spreadsheets to manage your freight you’re not alone, but you could be soon.
-With competitors rapidly embracing technology allowing them to not only book and track freight faster than ever but also increase operational efficiencies through automation and data-driven insights, it might be time think about what it’s costing you to not try it.
+With competitors rapidly embracing technology allowing them to not only book and track freight faster than ever but also increase operational efficiencies through automation and data-driven insights, it might be time to think about what it’s costing you to not try it.

 Depending on your company’s needs, you may want to look into the following types of systems